Debasis777/Automation-Assesment-Template/README.md

 - Playwright test base setup
 - Empty folder structure for organizing tests

+### Important Instructions

+1. Click **"Use this template"** (top right of the GitHub repo)
+2. **Create a new PRIVATE repository** from this template
+3. Complete the task in your private repo
+4. When finished, share the GitHub link with us (make sure we have access if your org blocks external users)

 ## Requirements

 - Use Playwright for .NET for UI automation.